Get the grill going with sazon spiced salmon tacos, topped with a sweet and spicy bright mango corn salsa making this the perfect weeknight dinner.

 - 1 pound wild salmon skin and bones removed

-- 1 tbsp sazon mix
+- 1 tablespoon sazon mix

 Mango Corn Salsa

-- 2 ears of grilled or roasted corn
+- 2 ears of grilled corn

 - 1 mango peeled and diced